Do Go On - 334 - Pan Am Flight 73

 Yeah, I think we've won five or six wooden spoons maybe that decade.

-Damn, I was thinking of saying five or six games.
+I'm thinking to say five or six games.

 Yeah, it's probably about the same.

-So yeah, with the escape of the pilots, the planes are mobilised, like we're saying.
+So yeah, with the escape of the pilots, the planes are mobilized, like we're saying.

 And then maybe you should ask me questions.